boris-kz/CogAlg/WIKI.md

   - [draw_intra_comp](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/draw_intra_comp.py) computes gradients of the first three layers of forks over the whole frame, for visualization only (old version).
   - [P_blob](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/P_blob.py) is selective for salient smooth edge blobs.
 It forms edge-orthogonal Ps, selectively cross-compares their internal gradients, then forms vertically contiguous stacks of Ps.
 These stacks are evaluated for comp_P, below.

 - [comp_P_draft](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/comp_P_draft.py): will be terminal fork of intra_blob.
 It cross-compares between vertically consecutive Ps: horizontal slices of blob segments.
 It will be selective for elongated blobs: likely edge contours.
 Comp_P is a version line-tracing: 2D -> 1D dimensionality reduction, converting edges into vector representations.
 This is similar to second level of 1D alg: [line_PPs_draft](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_patterns.py).
-It's currently in pseudo code, will be the next stage of this project.
+It's a work-in-progress.

  2nd level and a prototype for recursive meta-level 2D algorithm, to be added:

-   - merge_blob_: merge weak blobs (with negative summed value) into infra-blob, for comp_blob_ but not intra_blob,
-   - comp_blob_: cross-comp of same range and derivation blobs within root blob ) frame, forms incrementally higher-composition super-blobs, with selective extended cross-comp of their elements,
+   - comp_blob_: cross-comp of same range and derivation blobs within root blob or frame, default for top P level (A, G|M), specification if input value + match, cluster by match only? forms incrementally higher-composition super-blobs, with selective extended cross-comp of their elements,
    - comp_layer_: cluster | reorder -> bi-directional hierarchy? sub_blobs comp to higher-blob: contour or axis?
+     (this is within comp_blob)
    - eval_overlap: redundant reps of combined-core positive blob areas, vertical or cross-fork.